CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

       extends_documentation_fragment:
       - cisco.aci.aci

-4. The options are followed by notes which usually contains any dependency of the module being created with the parent modules that exist in the collection.
-We also include a see also section which provides a link to the class being used in the module, followed by the Author's name and github id as shown below.
+4. The options are followed by notes, which usually contain any dependencies of the module being created with the parent modules that exist in the collection.
+We also include a "see also" section, which provides a link to the class being used in the module, followed by the author's name and GitHub ID as shown below.

 .. code-block:: yaml